 Event: La Conner Birding Showcase

-Cost: $10 at the door; includes entry to La Conner Birding Showcase; free entry for children 10 and under.
+Cost: $5 at the door or via the link below; includes entry to La Conner Birding Showcase; free entry for children 10 and under.

 “Paul Bannick is a gifted, inspired, and technically superb photographer.
 He is also a man who can draw an audience into his closely and carefully observed world.
 An energetic and knowledgeable speaker, Paul wants every individual in the room to get as close to his experience in the wild as he can bring them through word, sound and image.
 We love hearing the stories that accompany these photographs because they bring us close to a world he has taken the time and care to understand and document.” – Diane Quinn, Director of Education, The Burke Museum of Natural History, University of Washington, Seattle, Washington